-Walkers and biker riders should use the appropriate paths on the school property.
-If going to Feedwire Rd., students need to cross at the marked crosswalk.
+Walkers and biker riders should use the appropriate paths on school property.
+If going to Feedwire Road., students need to cross at the marked crosswalk.
 Students should use the crosswalk signal and wait for oncoming cars to come to a complete stop before crossing the road.
-Students walking to the high school and beyond are expected to stay on the south side of Feedwire Rd. and then the east side of Upper Bellbrook Rd. using the paved paths.
+Students walking to the high school and beyond are expected to stay on the south side of Feedwire Road and then the east side of Upper Bellbrook Road using the paved paths.